Welcome back to the Tukwila Pool!

 Can I bring a guest with me?
 Yes, but only if your guest has also made a reservation at the time of your swim.

 Will I be required to bring my own hand sanitizer?
 No, hand sanitizer will be provided throughout the facility

 How many swimmers will be permitted at any given time?
 Lap Swim: 12 swimmers per hour.
-(2 swimmer per lane) At Risk Lap Swim: 6 swimmers per hour.
-(1 swimmer per lane) Water Walking: 4 participants per hour. (practice social distancing of 6′ feet or more) Water Exercise: 6 participants, 1 instructor. (shallow end) 15 participants, 1 instructor. (deep end) (practice social distancing of 6′ feet or more) *Subject to change*
+(2 swimmers per lane) At-Risk Lap Swims: 6 swimmers per hour.
+(1 swimmer per lane) Water Walking: 4 participants per hour. (practice social distancing of 6′ feet or more) Water Exercise: up to 6 participants, 1 instructor. (shallow end) up to 15 participants, 1 instructor. (deep end) (practice social distancing of 6′ feet or more) *Subject to change*

 How long can I swim?
-Sessions will be 1 hour followed by a 15-minute cleaning and disinfection break *subject to change*
+Sessions will be 1 hour in length followed by a 15-minute cleaning and disinfection break *subject to change*

 Will I be required to sign in and out of the facility, and sign a waiver?
-Yes, customers will be required to sign-in the facility everyday and sign a one time a year waiver (Assumption of Risk, Waiver, and Release).
+Yes, customers will be required to sign a one time a year waiver (Assumption of Risk, Waiver, and Release).
 No, you will not need to sign in or out as your membership card, or your payment will be made through your account.
 To help ensure the safety of all staff and customers, you must complete our new Waiver as you enter the facility.

 Does my child/dependent need to complete and sign a Waiver if they’re a minor?
 All parents must complete a youth waiver prior to being allowed access to the Tukwila Pool.
 For children under the age of 18, parents/guardians will be required to complete the waiver on their behalf.
 Please keep in mind, we’re only allowing families in the same household to enter the pool.
 If you have any trouble completing your updated Member Waiver, please stop by and we can help you complete your waiver(s).